stefan-jung/stefan-jung.org/src/pages/plugin-javaproperties2dita.md

 Convert via <oXygen/> transformation scenario
 ---------------------------------------------

-1. Open a Java properties file in <oXygen/>.
+1. Open a Java properties file in Oxygen XML.
 2. Launch the transformation sceanrio `Convert Java-Properties 2 DITA`.
 A DITA file is created in the directory of the input file.

 Convert via Apache Ant transformation scenario